 - 1. Te Kupenga staff or community members may raise minor concerns with students directly, as a reminder of CTC expectations. - 2.
 It is encouraged that a complaint be submitted in writing, or written by a staff member and checked with the complainant for accuracy. - 3.
-The Assistant Dean will inform the student and Dean of the notification of the incident within one week of the incident/s being reported and provide a copy of this policy. - 4.
-The Dean will conduct investigations into the incident/s, or will appoint someone to do so - a. there must be a real opportunity for the student to explain or refute the allegation - there must be proper and unbiased consideration of the explanation, which will include the opportunity for an account from all parties including any testimony from witnesses (if any). - c. where the Dean is conflicted, the Chief Executive shall appoint a staff representative in their place. - 5.
-The Dean or nominee will formally notify the student of the outcome within two weeks of the decision being reached.
+The Dean will inform the student and Director of the notification of the incident within one week of the incident/s being reported and provide a copy of this policy. - 4.
+The Director will conduct investigations into the incident/s, or will appoint someone to do so: - a.
+There must be a real opportunity for the student to explain or refute the allegation. - b.
+There must be proper and unbiased consideration of the explanation, which will include the opportunity for an account from all parties. - c.
+Where the Director is conflicted, the Chief Executive shall appoint a staff representative in their place. - 5.
+The Director n or nominee will formally notify the student of the outcome within two weeks of the decision being reached.